jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/analytics-conventions.md

 - Orange for In progress
 - Purple for New
 - Gray for temporarily Accepted
-- Black for Eternally Accepted
+- Black for Permanently Accepted